The most stylish dogs

 Jasmin’s own dog Yvie is a cairn terrier, a dead ringer for Dorothy’s Toto and rarely happier than when she’s on a Barbour-clad country walk.
 Pastoral pups are perfectly pandered to by some delightful cotton creations from this great British brand – arguably the perfect match for our waxed coat and welly-booted traipses across farm and field.

-Pep up your rural Rover’s wardrobe with Barbour’s matt waxed coat (£39.95) with de rigueur corduroy collar and metal waist buckle, or its cosy quilted coat (£39.95) to keep your pooch’s tummy toasty.
-The waterproof tartan coat (£49.95) will also keep the worst of April showers at bay.
+Pep up your rural Rover’s wardrobe with Barbour’s matt waxed coat (£44.95) with de rigueur corduroy collar and metal waist buckle, or its cosy quilted coat (£44.95) to keep your pooch’s tummy toasty.
+The waterproof tartan coat (£54.95) will also keep the worst of April showers at bay.
+Meanwhile, up-and-coming British brand MEWS offers a variety of stylish accessories for your pooch, from leads and collars to this dashing dog carrier (£895).

-For lengthy walks on higher ground, Italian skiwear company Moncler has partnered with canine outfitter Poldo to create quilted Mondog duvet gilets (from £305) and hooded Mondog cloaks (from £285).
-The latter might be more Tiffany-from-Eastenders than Breakfast at Tiffany’s but it’s certainly a statement piece that gives paws for thought.
+For lengthy walks on higher ground, Italian skiwear company Moncler has partnered with canine outfitter Poldo to create quilted Mondog duvet gilets (from £345).

 ‘What I’ve seen on my lockdown walks in London’s Hyde Park and Kensington Gardens is that dog walks are almost turning into a competition to see whose is the best dressed,’ says Jasmin.
 And the wide choice of outerwear for town and city gives your fluffy pal every chance to turn that parkland dog walk into a catwalk.

-Belgravia-based Mungo & Maud is a one-stop shop for town hounds, with items like the Brindle coat (£175) adding panache to city-dwelling fur babies, with its classy houndstooth design and merino knit chest.
-The brand’s cashmere pullovers (£172.50) also cater to the new demand for stylish loungewear, reflecting the way so many of us have been dressing for the past year.
+Belgravia-based Mungo & Maud is a one-stop shop for town hounds, with items like this quilted coat (£119.90) adding panache to city-dwelling fur babies.
+The brand’s cashmere pullovers (£179) also cater to the new demand for stylish loungewear, reflecting the way so many of us have been dressing for the past year.
 What better way to introduce your four-legged friend to colleagues on a Zoom call than in a matching sweater?

-Loungewear fever has caught on at New York’s The Barkers, whose cosy outfits include the cable cashmere Fido turtleneck ($89).
+Loungewear fever has caught on for our furry friends, too.
 Temellini has Netflix and pizza all wrapped up with its Peppa Felpa sweatshirt (from €153.50) and perfectly preppy Sugar Bomber cardigan (from €125).
-Even luxury brands like Ralph Lauren cater for the hairiest member of the family, with a polo shirt (from £45) and a delightful teddy bear-motif jumper (£149).
+Even luxury brands like Ralph Lauren cater for the hairiest member of the family, with a polo shirt (from £60) and a delightful teddy bear-motif jumper (£225).

 Indeed, for those of us with expensive tastes it’s possible to lavish your Lassie with the finest goods known to man (and man’s best friend).
-Dior has a jacquard collar (£330) bearing the French fashion house’s ‘oblique’ motif and a decorative padlock.
-Louis Vuitton has the Baxter collar, available in standard or extra small fit (£220-£260), embellished with the cutest leather bow.
-Versace offers a world of luxuries, from the Crete de Fleur Print dog T-shirt (£135) and raincoat (£225) to the Medusa leather leash and collar set (£495) or the sumptuous Barocco print dog bed (£930).
+Dior has a jacquard collar (£460) bearing the French fashion house’s ‘oblique’ motif and a decorative padlock.
+Louis Vuitton also has its own collar, available in standard or extra small fit (from £220).
+Versace offers a world of luxuries, from the Crete de Fleur Print dog T-shirt (£140) and raincoat (£235) to the a variety of leads and collars as well as the sumptuous Barocco print dog bed (£930).

 ‘When people update their seasonal wardrobe they’re also updating their dogs’ accessories, especially their leatherwear,’ observes Jasmin.
 The final word in luxury leather collars goes to Sirius, whose exceptional Parisian artisans hand-fashion the Italian leather collars, Baloo (£345) and Charlie (£297) in limited quantities for discerning customers.

-When all that peacocking has become a bit too much for your puffed-out pooch, there’s always the Louis Vuitton monogrammed canvas dog carrier (from £1880), or Mungo & Maud’s more conservatively priced Tortue bag (£289.50).
+When all that peacocking has become a bit too much for your puffed-out pooch, there’s always the Louis Vuitton monogrammed canvas dog carrier (£2660), or Mungo & Maud’s more conservatively priced Tortue bag (£315).

 Pick of the Pooches